AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 20:** The effluent flow rate graph determined volumetrically from a height difference of 0 cm to 40 cm from the point of zero flow using the original T-junction in the system.

-When running the system at approximately 0.48 mL/s (with the effluent pipe located at the 10 cm mark), the system was noted to generate large flocs within the flocculator, indicating that the particular speed of the system seemed to be working appropriately.
+When running the system at approximately 0.48 mL/s (with the effluent pipe located at the 10 cm mark), the system was noted to generate large flocs within the flocculator, indicating that the particular velocity of the system seemed to be working appropriately.
 Even when the system’s velocity was decreased to 0.34 mL/s, large flocs were still forming.

 In light of this, the team decided to increase the effluent velocity of the system to analyze the impact of making the system faster.
 As a result, smaller flocs were noted to form, even to the point that the flow rate became too fast for significant flocs to form (flow rate > 30 cm).

 However, from previous research, it was noted that a flow rate of 0.76 mL/s has been the most effective at floc formation as well as speed/efficiency of the system.

 Yet, upon re-testing the system after determining the optimal effluent flow rate, as well as with other flow rates that previously worked (e.g. 0.48 mL/s, 0.38 mL/s, etc.), the system failed to flocculate.
 It was noted that the dye seemed to be lighter than usual, as well as the dye continued to clump within the sedimentation tank.
-As a result, the team will be re-running the system after replacing the PACl and red-dye solutions and re-record results.
+The inconsistencies in flocculation persisted, but were solved upon using the vertical clear T-junction.

 #### Effluent Flow Rate with Horizontal Clear T-Junction
 The effluent flow rate of the system was tested again after lengthening the tube exiting the fluoride constant head tank and replacing the T-junction with a clear T-junction to accurately account for the changes to the system.
 The effluent flow rates of the system were tested in the same volumetric way and plotted against the change in height (Figure 21).